-CASC uses primarily two placement examinations, ACT and Accuplacer, to place students into appropriate college-level courses or to identify their need for remedial or refresher classes before college course enrollments.
+CASC uses primarily two placement examinations, ACT and NG-Accuplacer, to place students into appropriate college-level courses or to identify their need for remedial or refresher classes before college course enrollments.
 (SAT also accepted).
 The Office of Admissions will record test scores and provide the student with an evaluation of placement or remediation needs.

 4. official transcripts from all previously attended colleges (if appropriate)

 5. other documents such as AP or CLEP test score results, or military records (JST Transcript and Certificate of Eligibility) as appropriate

 ENROLLMENT First-time students are required to register and attend an Enrollment Session, where the course schedule will be generated, campus tour will be conducted, and important topics will be discussed such as online resources (VIKECONNECT, Blackboard, CASC student email, …), financial aid, housing, student ids, and more.
 Sign up for Enrollment Session at www.carlalbert.edu/enrollment . [check your email for a “ready to enroll” instructions].

 Transfer students have previously attended another college and attempted 7 college hours or more.
 Transfer students must submit the following credentials with their application and plan their visit to either the Poteau or Sallisaw campus for enrollment.

 - Application for Admissions, Driver’s License, and Social Security Card (or proof of SSN).